brightsign/brightsign-npu-gaze-extension/README.md

-# BrightSign NPU Gaze Extension
+# BrightSign Gaze Detection BSMP

 This is an example BrightSign Model Package (BSMP) that implements Gaze Detection on the BrightSign player NPU.
 This can be used as a template for development of other BSMP by partners and third-parties.